20% Exclusive discount plus free next day delivery, excludes sale Shipping Information

 Although the primary function of measuring pocket depth remains the same, dental probes come in various designs, each used for particular needs and dentist preferences.

-Here's a breakdown of the different types of dental probes:
+Here's a breakdown of different periodontal probe types:

 Probe Color Coded UT3/4 (3-6-9-12mm)